 Step 1: Clean the Concrete

-When acid staining concrete, it’s extremely important to clean the concrete very well before doing anything else.
+When acid staining concrete floors, it’s extremely important to clean the concrete very well before doing anything else.

 I started by scraping any dried drywall mud and paint off the floor.
 Then I used a vacuum to remove all of the dust, dirt, and debris.